Skip to main content

 Most organizations aim for average HRI above 600 (Somewhat Vigilant or higher).
 The specific target depends on your risk tolerance and industry.

-Significant events like clicking a phishing simulation or major policy violation can cause sudden changes.
+Significant events like clicking a suspicious link or a major policy violation can cause sudden changes.
 Ask Livvy for explanation of any specific change.

 Glossary